 Tips for making a course room in Canvas

 How do I create a good structure?
+What should I keep in mind when it comes to accessibility?
 Here we have collected tips and recommendations on how to work with Canvas.

 These recommendations are based on views and experiences from teachers, students and from us who work with E-learning here at KTH.